 thank you so much for your interest in allowing your new baby to model for a mentoring session!

-i’m erin, and i teach people from all over the world my methods for photographing babies. 🙂 For your participation, you will get an edited gallery of photos via digital download, 2-4 weeks after your session date, much like my paying clients get. i always post previews to facebook within 24 hours or so, so you do get some teasers right away. the files are yours to keep and print wherever you choose. there is absolutely no obligation to purchase anything. *you* are doing me the favor, by giving me a beautiful model to practice on! i will be doing all of the baby handling, and have many years of doing this under my belt, so your babe is in good hands, i promise.
+i’m erin, and i teach people from all over the world my methods for photographing babies.
+For your participation, you will get an edited gallery of photos via digital download, 3-4 weeks after your session date, much like my paying clients get. i always try to post previews to facebook within 24 hours or so, so you do get some teasers right away. the files are yours to keep and print wherever you choose. there is absolutely no obligation to purchase anything. *you* are doing me the favor, by giving me a beautiful model to practice on! i will be doing all of the baby handling, and have many years of doing this under my belt, so your babe is in good hands, i promise.

 no matter who you are, i can honestly say i am *so* looking forward to your session, because i wake up before every newborn session excited to meet my new little clients and their families.

 this prep info is basically the same thing I send my clients… i want you to get the most out of your baby’s session, and that means following directions!

 please read this thoroughly, it’s in your best interests, I promise!

 typically there are two model slots, one in the morning and one in the early afternoon or a single 10am slot. we will let you know which one is yours! you can expect to be here for about 3 hours. the room is very, very warm, so dress accordingly.

 the most important thing on this page: I’m going to ask you to keep your baby awake for at least two hours before your session. i know that this doesn’t sound easy for many babes. in fact, it may sound like downright torture. however, this is the single most important thing you can do to ensure a successful session. even babies who ‘sleep all the time’ still need this extra wakeful period to sleep soundly through their session. i will be touching them constantly and moving them around, so it takes a little extra magic to make it happen, and the wakeful period IS that magic.